FOR IMMEDIATE RELEASE FROM

 • The FDIC also intends to contact local merchants and inform them that checks drawn on Bank of Whitman are good.

-Columbia State Bank is a wholly owned subsidiary of Columbia Banking Systems, Inc., headquartered in Tacoma, WA.
+Columbia State Bank is a wholly-owned subsidiary of Columbia Banking Systems, Inc., headquartered in Tacoma, WA.
 The bank has branches in Washington and Oregon.
-As of June 30, 2011 Columbia Bank has total assets of $5.43 billion and total deposits of $3.58 billion.
+As of June 30, 2011, Columbia Bank had total assets of $5.43 billion and total deposits of $3.58 billion.